abhimp/abhimp.github.io/_wpages/travel/2024/2024-04-Topchanchi.md

 {% include function_travelimg.html img="Banner-01.jpg" alt="The fanastatic Topchanchi lake" %}

-The [Topchanchi Lake](topchanchi) is an old reservoir situated near Dhanbad city.
+The [Topchanchi Lake](topchanchi) is an old reservoir situated near the [Dhanbad][dhanbad] city.
 The reservoir was initiated in the year 1926.
 It is a large water reservoir with breathtaking views.

 {% include function_travelimg.html img="S-01.jpg" alt="The plate which says work started on 1926" caption="The plate" %}